hydephp/develop/docs/creating-content/documentation-pages.md

 Two ways to access the search are added, one is a full page search screen that will be saved to `docs/search.html`.

 The second method is a button added to the documentation pages, similar to how Algolia DocSearch works.
 Opening it will open a modal with an integrated search screen.
-You can also open the dialog using the keyboard shortcut `/`.
+You can also open the dialogue using the keyboard shortcut `/`.

 >info The full page can be disabled by setting `create_search_page` to `false` in the `docs` config.